rotaryden/floody-minesweeper/README.md

 ## Build: Linux
 Prerequisite: golang 1.19 should be installed

-On Linux, to build for all platforms, run
+On Linux, to build for ALL platforms, run

 ```
-    ./build.sh
+    ./build.sh all
 ```

 executables will be in the ./build folder

 ## Build: on other platforms

-do
+from the project root, do
 ```
     go build -o build/<name_your_executable> ./src
 ```